gpozzi/Data-Visualization/restaurants/README.md

 - Do drinkers and smokers feel most at ease with drink and smoking allowance?

 ### Data nuances
-Even though a thorough analysis will be conducted and conclusions will be made for the sake of practice, this dataset has a small sample size and does not ensure data is not biased.
-For that reason, no investment strategies should be suggested by this data alone and additional information should be collected to ensure solid data driven investment decisions.
+Even though a thorough analysis will be conducted and conclusions will be made for the sake of practice, this dataset has a non representative sample size and does not ensure data is not biased since collection methods are not specified.
+For that reason, no investment strategies should be suggested by this data alone and additional information should be collected in order to ensure solid data driven investment decisions.

 ### Techniques applied